BabDev/Pagerfanta/docs/adapters.md

 The `QueryAdapter` is the main adapter for use with the DBAL package, you should use this on queries that have join statements.

 The class constructor requires a `Doctrine\DBAL\Query\QueryBuilder` and a callable which can be used to modify a clone of the query builder for a COUNT query.
 The callable should have a signature of `function (QueryBuilder $queryBuilder): QueryBuilder {}`.

-<div class="docs-note docs-note--deprecated-feature">Before Pagerfanta 4.6, a return from the callable was ignored and the query builder passed to the callable was returned.
-This approach is deprecated in favor of the callable returning a query builder object, be it the provided builder or a new instance.
-In Pagerfanta 5.0, this return will be required.</div>

 Below is an example of using the `QueryAdapter`.